trinodb/trino/presto-docs/src/main/sphinx/connector/hive-gcs-tutorial.rst

     SELECT * FROM orders;

-Writing GCS Data with Presto
+Writing GCS Data with Trino
 ----------------------------

 Prerequisites